University Writing Program

 Writing that Works is the UB Writing Center Blog.
 Check in with WTW to find fun and useful posts—written by students, for students—about difficult writing concepts (such as rhetorical analysis or discourse communities), helpful tips to make your papers stronger, and revision strategies to improve your written work.

 The University Writing Program (UWP) promotes a campus-wide culture of writing, supporting excellence in writing to help you achieve success in academic, professional and civic spheres.
-Because writing is a tool for learning, the UWP supports students in both composition (WRIT) courses and other writing-focused courses.

 Undergraduate Writing Program Course Sequence